How to Sell a Problem Property

 Landlords need to apply for a possession order from a court to evict such a tenant.
 The court will decide if the ‘discretionary grounds’ put forward for eviction are reasonable.

 These could include rent arrears, breaching the terms of a tenancy agreement or being involved in anti-social behaviour.
-Even so, eviction of such tenants will not be easy.
+Even so, eviction of such tenants will not be easy and in some cases can take time.

 This plant, with its white flowers, is a serious property nightmare.
 Japanese Knotweed can grow as much as 10 cm a day.